KK Sloboda Užice: History

-The story began in November 1949 when a group of high school students become interested in basketball.
-Soon they played two friendly matches, and in January 1950 the first basketball tournament was held in Titovo Užice.
-Same year two basketball sections were formed, one at the City Gymnastic Society, and the other at the Sports Association "Prvi partizan".
-Later on, the basketball players from the City Gymnastics Society moved to the Sports Association "Sloboda" to form a new basketball section.
-Also, female team was formed then.
-In 1953, basketball section has grown into a Basketball club Sloboda.
+In November 1949 a group of high school students become interested in basketball and staged two friendly matches.
+In January 1950 the first basketball tournament was held in Titovo Užice.
+That same year two basketball teams were formed: one at the City Gymnastic Society, and the other at the Sports Association "Prvi partizan".
+Later on, the basketball players from the City Gymnastics Society moved to the Sports Association "Sloboda" to form a new basketball team.
+A female team was formed then.
+In 1953, basketball team evolved into the Basketball club Sloboda.

-The sudden rise of the club begins in 1957.
-In January 1958, on the traditional basketball tournament organized by the Crvena zvezda, the Sloboda players showed a great perspective.
-Also, the first time since its inception the club participated in the Basketball Cup of Yugoslavia.
-Basketball club Sloboda since then has been constantly in the 3rd tier of Yugoslav basketball competition - SR Serbia Republic League.
+Interest in the club increased in 1957.
+In January 1958, a traditional basketball tournament was organized by the Crvena zvezda, the Sloboda players showed a great interest.
+Also, the club began to contest in the Basketball Cup of Yugoslavia.
+Basketball club Sloboda since then has been in the 3rd tier of Yugoslav basketball competition, SR Serbia Republic League.

-In 1962 under the patronage of the Copper Mill Sevojno, basketball club changed its name to Sevojno.
-In 1972 the club changed its name to Raketa (Rocket), after moving to Rocket Sport Society.
-Four years later, in 1976 the club changed name in Prvi partizan, which was maintained until 1991.
-The club's greatest success was the participation in the Yugoslav First Federal League in 1988–89 season.
-Playing along with the great basketball clubs such as the Partizan Belgrade, Red Star Belgrade, Jugoplastika Split, Cibona Zagreb, Olimpija Ljubljana and many, the club has achieved 11th place.
+Copper Mill Sevojno became the club's patron in 1962 and the basketball club changed its name to Sevojno.
+In 1972 the club changed its name to Raketa (Rocket), after moving to Rocket Sport Society. its name to Prvi partizan, which was maintained until 1991.
+The club's greatest achievement was the participation in the Yugoslav First Federal League in the 1988–89 season.
+Playing along with the great basketball clubs such as the Partizan Belgrade, Red Star Belgrade, Jugoplastika Split, Cibona Zagreb, Olimpija Ljubljana and others, the club placed 11th.